- Contests, for questions about math and programming contests.

 Short answer: practice.
-You should do problems that you don’t immediately know how to solve, or even know how to start.
-The long answer is that Evan Chen has written about this, and I don’t really have other advice other than what is already said there, so you should read it.
+You should do problems that you don’t at once know how to solve, or even know how to start.
+The long answer is that Evan Chen has written about this, and I don’t have other advice other than what is already said there, so you should read it.

 What are good materials for preparing for math contests?

 Well, there’s my material.
-PRIME is intended to help someone prepare for the PMO Qualifying Stage, and I have handouts aimed at competition math.
+PRIME can help someone prepare for the PMO Qualifying Stage, and I have handouts aimed at competition math.
 There’s also lots of handouts available everywhere else on the internet; see Geoff Smith’s links, or any collection of links floating around on AoPS.

-If you can understand what you’re reading, and you’re learning something, then it’s probably good material and you should keep reading it.
-Personally, I learned from just reading a bunch of random handouts on the internet, and trying a bunch of problems.
+If you can understand what you’re reading, and you’re learning something, and you’re working on problems, then it’s probably good material and you should keep reading it.
+Personally, I learned from reading a bunch of random handouts on the internet, and trying a bunch of problems.